-There is no appeal procedure to contest a Syreli decision.
+There is no appeal procedure to contest a Syreli decision or a PARL Expert decision.

-Each party can prevent the implementation of a decision by starting a court action before a French court within a 15-day deadline as of the notification of the Syreli decision to the parties.
+Each party can prevent the implementation of a decision by starting a court action before a French court within a 15-day deadline as of the notification of the Syreli or PARL Expert decision to the parties.

-The action has to be brought before a first instance court.
+The action has to be brought before a first-instance court.